harryjjacobs/lab-journal/journal.md

 ## Git
 Git is a version control system.
-`git init` created a git repository in the current directory `git add` marks files to be committed
+`git init` creates a git repository in the current directory.

+`git add` marks files to be committed.

-`git commit` commits file changes to the local repo `git commit -m <message>` allows you to specify a message for the commit `git add <name> <url of remote>` is used to add a remote (usually named origin) `git push <remote name>` is used to push changes to a remote git server `git push -u origin master/images` push the local master/images branch to the remote called origin with the 'upstream' flag set
+`git commit` commits file changes to the local repo.

+`git commit -m <message>` allows you to specify a message for the commit.

+`git add <name> <url of remote>` is used to add a remote (usually named origin).

+`git push <remote name>` is used to push changes to a remote git server.

+`git push -u origin master/images` push the local master/images branch to the remote called origin with the 'upstream' flag set.

 ## Hacking into the robot task